spatialguerilla/msgic-membee/membees-member-login-widget/readme.txt

 == Upgrade Notice ==

+= 2.1.7 =
+* Tested for compatibility with WordPress 5.5.
+IMPORTANT: If you have the WordPress Access Control plugin installed, it is now redundant (since version 2.0.6 of Membee's plugin).
+Be sure to deactivate and delete the WordPress Access Control plugin before updating to this newest version of Membee Login.
+This version of Membee Login includes the capability to specify whether a page, post, or custom post type is set to Members Only.

+= 2.1.6 =
+* Tested for compatibility with WordPress 5.4.
+IMPORTANT: If you have the WordPress Access Control plugin installed, it is now redundant (since version 2.0.6 of Membee's plugin).
+Be sure to deactivate and delete the WordPress Access Control plugin before updating to this newest version of Membee Login.
+This version of Membee Login includes the capability to specify whether a page, post, or custom post type is set to Members Only.

 = 2.1.5 =
 * Fixed another minor non-performance related PHP syntax error caused by a deprecated function.